veged/xjst/README.md

 console.log(x); // 1
 ```

-`local` allow you to make temporary changes to visible variable scope.
+`local` allows you to make temporary changes to a visible variables scope.
 Every
-assignment put inside parens will be reverted immediately after expression
+assignment put inside parens will be reverted immediately after the expression
 execution.

-You can make multiple assignments:
+You can make multiple assignments in the one statement:

 ```javascript
 local(this.x = 2, this.y = 3) ...
 ```

-Use `local` with block:
+Or use `local` with a block:

 ```javascript
 local(...) { var a = 1; return a * 2; }
 ```

-Or as expression:
+Or as an expression:

 ```javascript
 var newX = local(x = 2) x;